 What can be done about sacroiliac joint pain?

 Sacroiliac joint pain may go away on its own.
 However, if it becomes chronic, this type of joint pain can have a massively detrimental effect on your quality of life.
 When it gets to this stage, there are several treatment options you can discuss with your doctor.
 Joint pain can sometimes be helped by physical therapy or over-the-counter pain medication.
-Injections into the pain site have also been effective in some cases.
+Sacroiliac joint injections into the pain site have also been effective in some cases.
 In some cases, surgery is required to stabilize the joint.
 This can have a dramatic and rapid effect on a patient’s quality of life.

 If you think you might need this treatment, it might be time to seek out a great orthopedic spine surgeon in Plano.
 You deserve to live a life free of pain.